-I wrote a post about Gluten Free Vodka a few months ago, and in it I stated that I am not worried about Gluten in wine, and I don't think you should be, either.
+I wrote a post about Gluten-Free Vodka, and in it I stated that I am not worried about gluten in wine, and I don't think you should be, either.
 Oh, the emails!
-So, here's the info I've used, along with real-world-in-several-wineries-experience, to assert that Wine is Gluten Free.
-You read it, you decide: it’s your health, after all.
+So, here's the info I've used, along with real-world-in-several-wineries-experience, to assert that Wine is Gluten-Free.

 I am not talking about Wine Drinks, Wine Coolers, Flavored Wines or other beverages that get all loose with the definition of wine.
 If the beverage you're drinking contains anything other than 100% real wine, you're playing White-Russian Roulette & will probably get dosed.
 If you want a wine drink, make sangria or a spritzer, it's easy, delicious & safe.

 - Wine is made from 100% grapes (or in some cases, other fruit, like pomegranates), that's it, that's all.
 Grapes and yeast in barrels or tanks.
 No grains of any kind.

 So – I’m not worried about it, and I don’t think you should be either.
 If you want to be super-safe, drink domestic wines or those that are tank fermented.
 (In tank fermentation, the wine is made in stainless steel tanks.
 Oak planks called "staves" are sometimes put in the tanks to add oak flavors.)

 Some winemakers do, however, use products made from other allergens, including: micronized potassium casseinate (that's casein, for you GFCF folks), skim milk powder (rarely), gelatin, egg whites or egg albumin, and isinglass (from fish.)
-There are lots of other filtering and fining agents too, most of them more popular than those I just listed, so not all wines contain allergens.
+There are lots of other filtering and fining agents too.
+Most of them more popular than those I just listed, so not all wines come into contact with allergens.

 2 - Sulfites.
 Guess what?
 Sulfites are naturally occurring in wine (although more are usually added) and most wines contain LESS than 10 times the amount of sulfites in dried fruits.
 However, if you are sensitive to sulfa, or you drank the wine while eating a bunch of dried apricots or sun-dried tomatoes, it could be the culprit.
 The best sulfur-free wines I've tried are from Frey Vineyards in Mendocino.